cjacker/opensource-toolchain-pic/README.md

 [Greate Cow BASIC](http://gcbasic.sourceforge.net/Typesetter/index.php/Home) is a robust and fully functional compiler and assembler for Microchip PIC or Atmel AVR 8-bit microcontroller.
 It seems have active development and better support than SDCC PIC part, and also support more PIC MCU model than SDCC by default.

-GCBASIC can be downloaded from https://sourceforge.net/projects/gcbasic/files/GCBasic%20-%20Linux%20Distribution/
+GCBASIC can be downloaded from https://sourceforge.net/projects/gcbasic/files/GCBASIC%20-%20Linux%20Distribution/, the latest version is 'GCBASIC-1_00_1288.rar'.

-The 'GCB@Syn.rar' password is 'GCB', as mentioned in FAQ:
+The password of this rar archive is 'GCB', as mentioned in FAQ:

 >Why is the rar File for Linux encrypted?
 >